MiguelCoimbra02/Master_Thesis/README.md

      - Dap-Seq: Connections identified by DapSeq technique.
 Only available for LOC111997151, LOC112008346, and LOC112030452.

 ### **Interactive Graph**
-For network visualization, the vis-network library (https://github.com/visjs/vis-network) will be used because of its user-friendly interface, extensive customization options, and support for clustering, which aids in managing larger networks.
+For network visualization, the vis-network library (https://github.com/visjs/vis-network) was used because of its user-friendly interface, extensive customization options, and support for clustering, which aids in managing larger networks.
 The width of the edges will vary based on the IRP score for co-expressed edges and the method, and number of methods, to achieve the direction for directed edges.
 There is also the option to ask for an information table for each node and edge.